Presenter/Instructor: Stephanie M. Sullivan, M.S., LLMFT

 Stephanie M. Sullivan, M.S., LLMFT – Stephanie M. Sullivan is a Limited Licensed Marriage and Family Therapist at A Compass Within Personal Consulting in Rochester, MI.

 Licensed therapists who work in nonprofits price is $70.
-Code bisexualitypolyamorynp
+(Enter code bisexualitypolyamorynp at checkout)

 |Unit 2||Bisexual Terminology|